divvungiellatekno/course-HU-2025/slides.md

 <v-clicks>

-Hfst only, this formalism is an extension of the xfst rewrite rules, and are a reimplementation of work by Xerox around 10 years ago.
+Hfst only, this formalism is an extension of the xfst rewrite rules, and are a reimplementation of work by Xerox around 12 years ago.
 It allows for more complex text processing, and with a few modifications we have turned the formalism into a tokeniser-and-morphological-analyser that will also output ambiguous tokens.
 Such ambiguity can then be resolved using Constraint Grammar (see next), followed by a simple reformatter that rewrites tokens that are split in two.

 Using this setup it is possible to get the tokenisation almost perfect.
 In practice we still have some work to do, but we are already well above the alternative methods.

 The pmatch scripts are key to a recent addition to our infrastructure: rule-based grammar checking.
-We are also developing text-to-speech systems using pmatch scripts + VISLCG3 processing to turn raw text into disambiguated IPA text streams that can be fed to the synthesis engine.
+We are also developing text-to-speech systems using pmatch scripts + VISLCG3 processing to turn raw text into disambiguated text streams that can be fed to the synthesis engine.

-> For speech synthesis this means that we use rule-based technologies for everything but the actual synthesis modelling, reducing the corpus need to about 10 hours of studio recordings.
+> For speech synthesis this means that we use rule-based technologies for everything but the actual synthesis modelling, reducing the corpus need to less than 10 hours of studio recordings.
 That is within reach for most language communities.

 </v-clicks>